Email Address Munger/Email Address Encoder

 What is email address munging?

-Our anti junk email tool protects your email address and helps prevent spam by avoiding spam bots and email address harvesters.
+Our anti junk email address obfuscator tool protects your email address and helps prevent spam by avoiding spam bots and email address harvesters.

-This tool allows you to munge and mask your email address by using ASCII, JavaScript, and/or image links.
+This tool allows you to obfuscate and mask your email address by using ASCII, JavaScript, and/or image links.

-Any useful site needs to have contact information posted, and this has to include an email address.
-Encoding your email address when you post it on the web is essential if you want to stop spam bots and spiders from continuing to find your email address information and sending it bulk email.
-A large research study by the Center for Democracy and Technology shows that munging your email address the way we do helps strongly, successfully, and efficiently to avoid junk mail.
+Any useful site needs to have contact information posted, and this has to include either an email address or a contact form.
+Encoding and obfuscating your email address when you post it on the web is essential if you want to stop spam bots and spiders from continuing to find your email address information and sending it bulk email.
+A large research study by the Center for Democracy and Technology shows that obfuscating your email address using our address munging tool helps to strongly, successfully, and efficiently avoid junk mail.

 You can call it "mung", "munge", "encode", "obfuscate", "mask", "hide", "cloak", or "conceal".
-Most website owners don't bother to implement any of this, but definitely should.
-Anyone with an inbox full of spam will tell you that it's essential.
+Most website owners do not bother to implement any of this, but definitely should.
+Anyone with an inbox full of spam will tell you that it is essential.

 Thanks for visiting us, and thanks for making us one of the most popular and most trusted anti spam and spam prevention sites on the web.

-Plain Email Link Copy everything in this first text area and paste it to the top of your page, just after the <head> tag:
+Plain Email Link Copy everything in this first text area and paste it after the <head> tag:

 Copy everything in this second text area and paste it where you want to insert your email address.
 This is your email address: